NDT Services

 Sonomatic RAIS offers Non-Destructive Testing (NDT) services to companies across a multitude of industries that possess assets or infrastructure.
 Our comprehensive range of conventional and advanced NDT services ensures our clients receive first-class deliverables.
 As RAIS continues to grow and evolve within the modern market, we utilise the latest technologies to ensure we deliver the best results to our clients whilst ultimately saving time and money.

-With over 40 years of experience in the inspection industry, Sonomatic RAIS provides highly trained PCN-qualified technicians to perform a number of Advanced Non-Destructive Testing (NDT) techniques that work to ensure reliable operating processes within regulations, codes, and to our various accreditations: BINDT, UKAS, IRATA, Construction Line, FPAL and Achilles.
-Want to learn more?
-Get in touch with us today!
+With over 40 years of experience in the inspection industry, Sonomatic RAIS provides highly trained PCN-qualified technicians to perform a number of advanced non-destructive testing (NDT) techniques that work to ensure reliable operating processes within regulations, codes, and to our various accreditations.

 Conventional NDT Services